Results To Date

 The setup has been in place on its first vehicle for about 11 months as of this writing, 2019-11-12.

-- My truck Bertha definitely now runs better on 90 octane, than 91 and higher.
+- My truck Bertha definitely now runs better on 89 or 90 octane, than 91 and higher.
 This is the exact opposite of her behavior before; in fact, the friend who sold her to me told me that he ran 91 always.

 - Cooler running overall !!!
 Fritz first recognized this; he keeps a sharp eye on his temperature gauge, and he saw it, he's running consistently cooler, possibly 20 degrees F if his gauge is sufficiently linear.
 My Bertha has never tended to heat more than 1/4 on its temperature gauge, but Fritz is right: just after a 20-minute freeway run I opened the hood, and lo and behold, no wave of warm-hot air.
 In other words, like wow.
 I never dreamed this was possible.